Skip to main content

 Primary relevance

-Site-based work carries a real fatality risk profile, and many builders have business loans, equipment finance, or personal guarantees on top of household commitments.
-Life cover pays a lump sum to your nominated beneficiaries.
+Site-based building work carries a genuine fatality risk, and many builders have business loans, equipment finance, or personal guarantees on top of household commitments.
+Life cover pays a lump sum to the people you nominate, so those debts can be cleared and your family has money to live on, rather than being left to deal with both the loss and the finances at once.

 TPD